They Don’t Have to Live There Any More

 - My kids aren’t interested, or at least they don’t act like they are

-And yet… they are valuable.
+And yet… our photo memories are valuable.
 They mean something.
-You didn’t invest in all that film and camera equipment over the years because you thought you would pack it up in boxes in the closet for the rest of your life.
-You didn’t stop to think when you started snapping digital (and started receiving them in email) how you would manage them.
-And you wonder what will happen to them when you move to a smaller place or are no longer can deal with them….
+You didn’t invest in all that film, camera equipment and developing costs over the years because you thought you would pack everything up in boxes in the closet for the rest of your life.
+You didn’t stop to think when you started snapping digital (and started receiving them in email and on Facebook) how you would manage them.
+And what will happen to them when you move to a smaller place or are no longer able to deal with them yourself….

 6 Reasons You Should Organize Your Photos

-1. They will take up less space in your home.
+1. It will take up less space in your home.

-Right now they are in boxes and bags, in closets and spare rooms, in albums and scrapbooks, on multiple devices, and even stuffed in drawers.
-One curated collection will make it easier to manage and even downsize, should that time come.
+Getting all your photo memories merged into one curated collection will make it easier to manage and even downsize, should that time come.
 You’ll get rid of duplicates and bad photos, so even if you decide to keep the printed versions, it will be a smaller collection.
-And if you decide you want photo books so that you can hold your memories in your hands, they will take up less space than traditional albums or scrapbooks.
+And if you decide you want photo books so that you can hold them in your hands, they will take up less space than traditional albums or scrapbooks.